 Note that in the different attempts at visualizing investors’ emotions that I’ve collected below, you won’t find any shots from charting tools or similar

-While I’ve no doubt that investors’ emotions do cycle, I’m very doubtful that most of us can take short-term advantage of it through charts.
-So no double-tops, candlesticks, death crosses or any such bric-a-brac here.
+While I’ve no doubt that investors’ emotions do cycle, I’m very doubtful that many people can take short-term advantage of it through charts.
+So no double-tops, candlesticks, death crosses or any such technical analysis bric-a-brac here.

 Rather, the main benefit to understanding emotions and investing is to know yourself better.